 Language Barrier – From my research, language barriers in the home exchange community are rare.
 However, written and verbal communication is essential for a successful swap.
 If you intend to travel abroad, it’s wise to find a couple that speaks the same language as you do.

 Travel Made Easy: How to get started with home exchange.

-If you’re a retiree who values travel and are ready to give home exchange a try, here’s how to get started.
+If you’re a retiree who values travel and is ready to give home exchange a try, here’s how to get started.